adobe-apiplatform/user-sync.py/docs/en/user-manual/deployment_best_practices.md

 ### Storing Credentials Via Command Line Argument

-The ```credentials``` command allows the user to securely get and set credentials using either the yaml files or Keyring.
-This automates the process of securing credentials for the user.
+The ```credentials``` command allows the user to securely get and set credentials through the user-sync tool instead of going through the native process.
+This is especially helpful on linux platforms, where it is not immediately obvious how to set credentials.
+All credentials stored this way are stored under the username 'user_sync'.
+See the credential manager section in additional tools for usage.

 ### Storing Credential Files in External Management Systems